 A Data Controller is an individual or organisation that determines the purposes and means of processing personal data.

 Horsham District Council is registered as a Data Controller with the Information Commissioner's Office (registration number: Z7294458).

-As a Data Controller we take all necessary steps to comply with the Data Protection Act (DPA) 2018 and the GDPR when handling any personal information.
+As a Data Controller we take all necessary steps to comply with the DPA 2018 and the UK GDPR when handling any personal information.